nukah/nukah.github.io/content/me.md

 title: "about me"
 date: 2023-02-13
 ---

-## General
+# General
-**current position**: `Engineering manager @ fintech`
+**current position**: *Engineering manager @ fintech*

 **age**: `37`

-## Short Summary
+# Short Summary

 My career started with quality assurance, then I moved on to automation, and finally I got into the actual design and implementation of systems.

 I've worked with a variety of technologies over the last 13 years, including Ruby, Python, and recently Go.
 I like its efficiency in distributed, performance-oriented systems.
-I consider myself well versed in architectural design and software development patterns and conventions.
+I consider myself well versed in **architectural design and software development patterns** and conventions.
 I consider myself a big fan of clean and understandable code.

-My expertise includes design and development of high performance `distributed back-end applications`, management of software teams, `mentoring` of junior developers and problem solving.
+My expertise includes design and development of high performance **distributed back-end applications**, management of software teams, **mentoring** of junior developers and problem solving.
 Throughout my career I have successfully managed projects from conception to completion with great results.

-I also excel at `designing complex solutions`, optimising code for performance, troubleshooting systems and developing secure applications.
-I have excellent `communication skills` which enable me to work effectively with those involved at all levels of the organisation.
+I also excel at **designing complex solutions**, optimising code for performance, **troubleshooting systems** and developing secure applications.
+I have excellent **communication skills** which enable me to work effectively with those involved at all levels of the organisation.

-I have a `passion for technology` and a strong desire to keep abreast of the latest industry trends.
+I have a **passion for technology** and a strong desire to keep abreast of the latest industry trends.

+---

-### Languages
+## Languages

 - Russian - Native
 - English - Advanced.

+---

-### Education
+## Education

 1. MEPHI (Moscow Engineering Physics Institute), Natalia Nesterova Moscow Academy.
 Graduated in 2008 with a master's degree in "Industrial Control Systems" or ASUP as it's called here.

+---

-### Technology stack
+## Technology stack

 - Programming languages: `Go`, `Ruby`, `Elixir`, `Java`.
 - Data: `PostgreSQL`, `Redis`, `ElasticSearch`, `MongoDB`, `RDS`